idia640/presentations/week03/PITCHME.md

 This is a useful and important idea: to truly understand a user's goals, activities, motivations, and so forth -- you need to observe close in situ... and also dig into the peculiarity of what they actually do and say.
 Seek to understand practices through the world view of the people observed, instead of via the institutions that are external to social practice.

-While this overlaps in some degree with ethnography.
-Ethnomethodology is more strictly concerned with how people make sense of everyday affairs.
+While this overlaps in some degree with ethnography, ethnomethodology is more strictly concerned with how people make sense of everyday affairs.

 ---
 ## Linguistics & IDIA